-The District implemented GASB Statement No. 65, Items Previously Reported as Assets and Liabilities and in conformance with this new guidance, all debt issuance costs were expensed as of June 30, 2012.
-A prior period adjustment for this accounting change totaling \$5,199,951 has been included in the financial statements as a decrease to the beginning balance of net position.
-Refer to Note 15 to the basic financial statements for more information on this adjustment.
-General obligation bond, revenue bond, and certificate of participation premiums and discounts, and deferred amounts on refunding (amortized over the shorter life of the new or old bonds), are deferred and amortized over the term of the bonds using the effective interest method.
-Net bond and certificate of participation premiums/discounts are presented as a reduction of the face amount of the debt.
-In accordance with GASB Statement No. 63 Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, deferred charges on refunding are combined and presented as deferred outflows of resources on the Statement of Net Position.
+General obligation bond, revenue bond, and certificate of participation premiums and discounts are deferred and amortized over the term of the bonds.
+The discounts and premiums are presented as an addition (or reduction) of the face amount of the debt.
+Furthermore, in accordance with GASB Statement No. 63 Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, deferred charges on refunding are presented as deferred outflows of resources on the Statement of Net Position.